Can Mariano Rajoy’s PP party form a majority government in Spain?

 On the other hand, the Socialists could easily form a pact with Podemos and Cuidadanos, giving them a majority and allowing them to form a new government.

-I’m not a betting woman but, if I was, I’d say Mariano Rajoy’s days as Spain’s Prime Minister are more than likely numbered, and we could finally be seeing a government in Spain that will start to change things for the better for all Spaniards, and not just for major corporations and the wealthy.
+I am not a betting woman but, if I was, I would say Mariano Rajoy’s days as Spain’s Prime Minister are more than likely numbered, and we could finally be seeing a government in Spain that will start to change things for the better for all Spaniards, and not just for major corporations and the wealthy.